vivek-chandela/vivek-chandela.github.io/technical/_posts/2021-07-21-different-assets.markdown

 You use an `<audio>` element for loading an audio asset and a `<video>` element for loading a video asset inside the asset management system.

 We can play audio by using the sound component inside an `<a-entity>`.
-It is a core component of Aframe which defines the entity as a source of sound or audio.
+It is a core component of Aframe that defines the entity as a source of sound or audio.
 Set the src property of the sound component to be the hash sign followed by the id of the preloaded audio asset in `<a-assets>`.

 To put a video in your scene, you can use the `<a-video>` entity.
 Set the src attribute to be the hash sign followed by the id of the preloaded audio asset in `<a-assets>`.